Preserve profit margins through the power of value-based pricing

 Open wide the possibilities for your price-product architecture

-GfK Consumer Price Lab looks beyond your current architecture to analyze the impact and cannibalization of intended product innovations, or changes to your current product offerings for which no historical data is available.
+GfK Consumer Price Lab looks beyond your current brand architecture to analyze the impact and cannibalization of intended product innovations, or changes to your current product offerings for which no historical data is available.

 GfK Consumer Price Lab’s modeling capabilities can include hundreds of existing and innovation (new) SKUs, covering adjacent categories as well as the core category.